JumpTask logo

 Many beginners start as a personal assistant.
 They book meetings and answer phone calls.
 That’s fine at first.
 But here’s where many fail.
 They use tools daily, yet don’t understand them.
 This gap holds back a future virtual assistant.

-In 2026, clients expect more.
+In 2026, business owners expect more.
 A modern virtual assistant must guide systems, not just click buttons.
-Think of three core tech basics: JSON, APIs, and webhooks.
+Think of three core tech basics: JSON, APIs, and webhooks

 You don’t need to code deeply.
 But you should know what they do.
 They help apps talk to each other.
 That’s how automation works.